How to support a person with dementia during a hospital stay

 - You are here: How to support a person with dementia during a hospital stay

-- What happens when a person with dementia is discharged from hospital?
+- What happens during and after a person with dementia is discharged from hospital?

 Hospital care